Below is some general information on some professional cameras and equipment that may be helpful.

 Panasonic P2 AJ-HPX3100

-The P2 3100 has some of the most pleasing picture qualitiy of any camera for TV production. it records 100mps at 1080 HD, is very fast to work with and ideal for rough changing conditions like "Extreme fishing," its perfect for Hand held camera work and can easily be hand held all day.
-It is the main camera used on ""Grand Tours of Scotland."
+The P2 3100 has some of the most pleasing HD picture quality of any camera for TV production. it records 100mps at 1080, very fast to work with and ideal for rough changing conditions like "Extreme fishing," its perfect for Hand held camera work and can easily be hand held all day.

 This camera will cover 85% of all camera work and only falls down in very low light and achieving a shallow depth of field.

-If youre getting flung about offshore in rotton weather trying to cover fast action this is your camera!....(you will need rain deflectors and waterproof covers).
+If youre getting flung about offshore in rotton weather trying to cover fast action or news, this is your camera!....(you will need rain deflectors and waterproof covers).

 Lenses HJ11/HJ22 & 18x